A rustic campsite for the night

 The best feature is that this campground has one of the last kitchen shelter left in the area, a perfect reason to stay on a cold and rainy day.

 While it’s probably not the best option as a holiday destination it is great for a quick overnight stay and the communal kitchen shelter is great on a rainy day.
 This feature has made it worthwhile for us on more than one occasion as we dried up after a day of hiking in the rain.
-There are nicer nicer campgrounds in the area, including Fish Lake and Goldeye Lake.

-The campground is clean and well maintained, unfortunately the setting could be better.
+The campground is clean and well maintained but unfortunately the setting could be better.
 The sites are very open and the sound of speeding vehicles on the highway is very noticeable unless you can get one of the few sites along the creek.
+There are nicer campgrounds in the area, including Fish Lake and Goldeye Lake.

 - Season: May to October

-- Number of Sites: 14 unserviced sites
+- Number of sites: 14 unserviced sites

-- Playground: No
+- Campground host: No

-- Getting There: The campground is located 11 km west of Nordegg along highway 11.
+Getting there: The campground is located 11 km west of Nordegg along highway 11.
 Watch for the Dry Haven Provincial Recreation Area sign.

 We all have our part to do to keep this place special.
 Planning ahead is key to ensuring that we all continue to enjoy adventures in the Nordegg & Abraham Lake region.
 These are a few of the things you can do to help: